bedoya2005/WirelessResourceAllocation/README.md

 Files ".mat", are the results of the simulations presented in the paper that motivated this work: "Effect of Large-Scale Simultaneous Multiple Users in the Resource Allocation Problem with Carrier Aggregation in Cellular Networks" by Juan Carlos Bedoya and Ahmed Abdelhadi.

-Finally, some vectorized figures (created in visio software, and exported as ".emf") were also added to this file.
+Finally, some vectorized figures (created in visio software) were also added to this file.
 Please feel free to use them.

 Juan Carlos Bedoya C.
 October 3th, 2018.